 - My Tasks: a listing of tasks assigned to the current user.

-To make the workflow easier to initiate from the home project:
+To make the workflow easier to initiate from the project page:

-- Return to the Start Page tab and add a new Workflow List web part to your workflow tutorial folder.
-It gives you ready access to all workflows deployed in the container.
+- Add a new Workflow List web part to your workflow tutorial folder.
+This gives you ready access to all workflows deployed in the container.